-You pay for:

-- In-network deductibles, coinsurances and copayments - Services not covered by your contract - Services that we determine are not medically necessary or that are experimental

-You may be billed only if:

-- You acknowledge in writing before you receive the service that we will not cover it because it is not medically necessary or it is experimental, and you agree to pay for the service, and - The provider gives you an estimate of what the services will cost you. - Services when you do not give your provider the claim information in a timely manner.
+We pay: You pay for: You do not pay for: The approved amount minus what you must pay In-network deductibles, coinsurances and copayments Services not covered by your contract Services that we determine are not medically necessary or that are experimental You may be billed only if: You acknowledge in writing before you receive the service that we will not cover it because it is not medically necessary or it is experimental, and you agree to pay for the service, and The provider gives you an estimate of what the services will cost you.
+Services when you do not give your provider the claim information in a timely manner.
 See General Conditions for timely filing.

-- Services that are not covered because we determined that the provider did not have the required credentials or privileges to perform the services, or the provider did not comply with our policies when providing the services - An overpayment we make to the provider - The difference between what we pay and what the provider charges
+Services that are not covered because we determined that the provider did not have the required credentials or privileges to perform the services, or the provider did not comply with our policies when providing the services An overpayment we make to the provider The difference between what we pay and what the provider charges